tap8stry/tapestry-pipelines/README.md

 ```

 ### Sign pipeline resources
 First, you need to generate a key-pair to be use for signing/verification.
 You can use `cosign` to generate it following these [Instructions](https://github.com/sigstore/cosign#generate-a-keypair).
 Then use your private key to sign the resources.
+To avoid entering password for your private key multiple times, you can set set the password as environment variable `COSIGN_PASSWORD`.
 You also need to provide an OCI registry `path` and `tag` use for uploading signed artifacts.

 ```
 % tapestry-pipelines tkn sign -key ./cosign.key -d ./sample-pipeline -i us.icr.io/tap8stry -t dev6